I am Colin Ladyka, and I live in Regina, Saskatchewan, Canada. Native plants are my hobby.

 Each full-sized picture is followed by some notes.
 These usually consist of answers to questions posed in keys in Budd's Flora and Flora of Alberta.
 The answers are grouped according to whether they are from keys leading to the species, genus, or family.
 Answers from similar questions from both sources are placed together, and duplicate answers eliminated.

-The web site now contains 454 species, the latest pictures added 19-Nov-2017.
+The web site now contains 455 species, the latest pictures added 09-Dec-2017.
 Recent additions are new species Eriophorum brachyantherum, Eriophorum chamissonis, Eriophorum gracile, and Eriophorum viridicarinatum.
 Additional pictures (of mature plant) for Eleocharis palustris.
-New species Eleocharis quinqueflora, Eleocharis erythropoda, Eleocharis elliptica, Eleocharis acicularis, Triglochin palustre, Sparganium angustifolium, Acorus americanus, Carex richardsonii, Carex viridula, Carex cryptolepis, Carex aquatilis, and Carex capillaris.
+New species Eleocharis quinqueflora, Eleocharis erythropoda, Eleocharis elliptica, Eleocharis acicularis, Triglochin palustre, Sparganium angustifolium, Acorus americanus, Carex richardsonii, Carex viridula, Carex cryptolepis, Carex aquatilis, Carex capillaris, and Carex pseudocyperus.
+Addition pictures for Carex lasiocarpa, Carex gynocrates, and Carex bebbii.
+One extra comparison picture each for Carex cristatella and Carex viridula.

 Use of Photographs